Guide to Geofiction

 Geofiction and other Hobbies

 Geofiction has a lot to do with other popular hobbies.
 The biggest connection is that between geofiction and tabletop (or pen-and-paper) gaming.
-These games almost always take place look at, RC Airplanes in a fictional universe, and many of them are modified, adapted, and changed by the players themselves.
+These games almost always take place look at, Space Robots in a fictional universe, and many of them are modified, adapted, and changed by the players themselves.
 Thus, the same creativity and imagination that is important to creating an amazing tabletop gaming experience is also key to good geofiction.

 If you have a hobby that is even remotely related to these, you can see how geofiction is related to and complementary to your hobby.
 Therefore, giving geofiction a try may even help you with your original hobby of choice.